 - Measure and manage inefficiencies.

 To ensure operations run smoothly, agency leaders must be able to review and measure any inefficiencies while accounting for a safe workplace.
 There are technological solutions available that allow leaders to track, analyze and manage inefficiencies ranging from period totals, breakdowns and summaries; jobs worked; leave and accrual balances; and scheduled shifts.
 Investing in these types of solutions allows management to understand where improvements can be made while keeping employees safe.

 COVID-19 has created an unfortunate “new normal,” and as such, government agency leaders should act now to implement best practices and policies that ensure employee safety and well-being.
 Investing in technological solutions that can manage compliance-related tasks, or getting the most value out of the systems you might already have, helps leaders focus their attention on priority issues such as tracing and identifying potential exposure, changing schedules when needed and surveying how employees are feeling—both physically and mentally.
 And, by leveraging automated systems that create efficiencies, government agencies and their employees can focus on the most important part of their job: taking care of constituents.

+This article also appeared on the Gov Loop blog.
 Eric Thurston is the CEO of TimeClock Plus, a market-leading workforce management software company.
 Eric has a track record of leading companies through critical, transformative moments in their history and has enabled many of the world’s leading organizations to leverage technology solutions to drive business performance.
 Eric has a wealth of experience in the software industry and previously served as the President and CEO of Personify.
 He has also held leadership roles at Mitratech, P2 Energy Solutions, Oracle and SAP.
 He lives in Austin and enjoys boating, hiking and fishing with his family.